craftcms/docs/docs/commerce/3.x/upgrading.md

 ## Cart merging

+Automatic cart merging has been removed.

 The cart is still retrieved from the front-end templatess using`craft.commerce.carts.cart`in your templates, but the optional `mergeCarts` param has been removed, and it is no longer possible to automicatically merge previous carts of the current user.

 We now recommend the customer manually adds items from the [previous carts to their current cart](adding-to-and-updating-the-cart.md#restoring-previous-cart-contents).
-An example of this is in the docs.
+An example of this is in the example templates.

 Merging carts as manual process is better since the customer can decide what to do with any validation issues like maximum quanity rules.
-The previous merge feature would just fail to merge with no error messages.
+The previous merge feature would just fail to merge correctly with no error messages.

 This change is also mitigated by the fact that the previous cart of the current user is now loaded as the current cart when calling `craft.commerce.carts.cart` automatically.